-Whether you RV full time like we do or take your RV out part time, there are some items that are essential for RVing.
+Whether you RV full time like we do or take your RV for weekend adventures, there are some items that are essential for RVing.
 We put together a list of our Top 10 Must Have RVing Gadgets.
 We hope you find it helpful in your RVing journey.

 Top 10 Must Have RVing Gadgets

-Having an RV specific GPS is an essential tool.
+Having an RV specific GPS is an essential gadget for RVing.
 We can’t imagine driving our Class A motorhome without it.
-There are several options on the market, we ended up with the Garmin RV 760LMT Portable GPS Navigator.
+There are several options on the market, we ended up with the Garmin RV Portable GPS Navigator.
 It’s easy to use, convenient and plugs right into the 12v cigarette lighter.
-Read the full review of the Garmin RV GPS.

-We never realized how much we needed a vent cover until we installed one.
+We never realized how much we needed a roof vent cover until we installed one.
 Now we can leave the vent open when it’s raining outside.
 The most important part is we can run the fan during the rain while we’re cooking.
-There are several vent cover options out there, we ended up with the Fan-Tastic Ultra Breeze Vent Cover.
-Read the full review of our Vent Cover.
+We ended up with the Fan-Tastic Ultra Breeze Vent Cover, but there are other vent cover options available.

 The shower head in our motorhome came with a “pause” switch, but it was difficult to use especially with soapy hands.
 We installed our own shower shut-off valve, which has worked like a charm.
 This RV gadget is perfect for saving water especially when we’re boondocking.